BirchJD/RPi_433MHz/README.txt

-Reading Data Transmitted From A Car Keyfob At 433MHz With A Raspberry Pi
+Reading Data Transmitted From A Car Key-fob At 433MHz With A Raspberry Pi

 Patreon, donations help produce more OpenSource projects: